formly-js/angular-formly/README.md

 >`submitCopy` customizes the submit button copy.
 Defaults to 'Submit'.

 ### Creating Form Fields
 When constructing fields use the options below to customize each field object.
-You must set at least a `type` or `templateUrl`.
+You must set at least a `type`, `template`, or `templateUrl`.

 ##### type (string)
 >`type` is the type of field to be rendered.
-Either type or templateUrl must be set.
+Either type, template, or templateUrl must be set.

 ###### Default
 >`null`